Insurance Licensing in Canada

 If you are already employed in the insurance industry, your employer should also be able to provide you information about licensing requirements.
 You should also be aware that your employer will need to ensure that you are licensed for the province(s) where you are serving customers - not just the province in which you work or reside.

-Please click the province for which you wish to obtain your licence:
+For more detailed provincial information, lease click the province for which you wish to obtain your licence:

 Newfoundland & Labrador